How to Ask for Time Off for a Funeral (10 Templates)

 Understandably, work is probably the last thing on your mind after losing somebody you love.
 However, it’s crucial to let your employer know you’ll need to take bereavement leave in the near future.

-And that is totally okay.
+And that is totally OK.

-Death happens unexpectedly, and the time needed to take care of post-death obligations is vague and unpredictable.
+Death often happens unexpectedly, and the time needed to take care of post-death obligations is vague and unpredictable.
 As long as you keep your employer updated as you confirm more details, such as dates and travel plans, you shouldn’t face any issues.

 Since you should have already reviewed your organization’s bereavement leave policies, you’ll know who to contact first.
 This is either your supervisor or the human resources department.

-2. Pick up the Phone
+2. Pick Up the Phone

 As you mourn the loss of your loved one, you presumably won’t feel like speaking with your boss or HR manager on the phone.
 So while requesting time off for a funeral via email or text may be tempting, it’s best to have a real conversation.

-I recommend sending your manager or HR personnel a quick message asking if they have a few minutes to speak on the phone.
+Consider sending your manager or HR personnel a quick message asking if they have a few minutes to speak on the phone.
 Having a one-on-one phone call with the person in charge of your schedule helps clarify your situation and avoid potential miscommunication.

 However, there’s no need to get into too much detail.
 Instead, you can keep things short and straightforward while also letting your employer know your situation.